Bruno Gustavo da Silva

 Bruno Gustavo Aparecido da Silva (born 16 March 1990) is a Brazilian mixed martial artist who competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
-As of 18 November 2025, he is #13 in the UFC flyweight rankings.

 Background

 Silva was born and grew up in the neighbourhoods of Piracicaba, Brazil, with one sister and one brother.
 Playing various sports in his childhood, Silva dabbled in martial arts by training in capoeira around the age of ten.
 Eventually, at the age of 19, he started training mixed martial arts.

 Mixed martial arts career

 Early career

 Starting his career in 2011, Silva racked up a 7–2–1 record in his native Brazil before trying out for The Ultimate Fighter: Brazil 4 in late 2014.

 TUF Brazil 4

 In the preliminary bout for the season, Silva faced Gustavo Sedório.
 Silva won the fight via first-round technical knockout due to a jaw injury Sedório suffered.

 In the quarterfinals, Silva faced Dileno Lopes.
 Silva lost the bout via first-round submission and was eliminated from the tournament.